akeneo/pim-docs/reference/events/storage_events.rst

 Event Class: `GenericEvent <http://api.symfony.com/2.7/Symfony/Component/EventDispatcher/GenericEvent.html>`_

-This event is dispatched after we save an object using a saver.
+This event is dispatched after we have saved an object using a saver.

 ``akeneo.storage.pre_save_all``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~